-So as you prepare your New Year’s sermon for 2019, I thought I’d share with you five of the ways we’ve tackled New Year’s sermons at Saddleback through the years.
+So as you prepare your New Year’s sermon for the upcoming year, I thought I’d share with you five of the ways we’ve tackled New Year’s sermons at Saddleback through the years.
 Some of them started off a new series, while others were stand-alone sermons.

-I hope these titles and topics give you some inspiration as you prepare.
+I hope these titles and topics give you some inspiration as you prepare your own message.

 1. New You for a New Year